eekcoopuw/jobmon/docsource/architecture/components.rst

 Logical View (aka software layers, Component View)
 **************************************************

-TODO Needs Major REvision or Removal.
+TODO Needs Major Revision or Removal.
 Perhaps just a reference back to COre components?
 Or is this software layers?

 What is a Component?